gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 of "documents".

-In recent years, the "app" paradigm has gained steam as dozens of Javascript frameworks and other Javascript tools have been released, exploring ideas and competiting for mindshare.
+In recent years, the "app" paradigm has gained steam as dozens of JavaScript frameworks and other JavaScript tools have been released, exploring ideas and competing for mind-share.

-100s of millions of dollars have been invested by the largest companies in the world in these Javascript frameworks and the larger ecosystem of tools surrounding them.
+100s of millions of dollars have been invested by the largest companies in the world in these JavaScript frameworks and the larger ecosystem of tools surrounding them.

-The improvement has been dramatic and excilierating.
+The improvement has been dramatic and exhilarating.
 I can remember many things I struggled for weeks to build in ~2010-2013 that took me days or even hours once I'd adopted React.